 My painting process combines traditional and digital media, but my steps don’t require mastery in any of these mediums.
 They require an open mind, patience with yourself, and pushing through until you have that great idea.

 Because creating a piece of concept art involves working within limits, here’s the character brief I’ll work to: create a non-playable character (NPC) for a 3D roleplaying video game, with a merchant game function and a wicked attitude.
 And just for fun, the shape will be page-filling and the colours will be flashy.
-So get your best pencils ready and follow me!
+So get your ready and follow me!

 01. Explore sources of inspiration